-Having been formally announced in April, the government believes that Help to Build could result in self and custom builds contributing 30,000-40,000 new homes a year in the UK.
+Having been formally announced in April, the government believes that Help to Build could result in self build and custom build homes contributing 30,000-40,000 new homes a year in the UK.

 What is Help to Build?

 The Help to Build scheme will utilise a £150 million fund from the government that allows for low-deposit mortgages through equity loans on self and custom build homes — similar to the Help to Buy scheme.